jimmynguyc/freshbook_timesheet_logger/README.md

 end
 ```

+2. This obviously only works if you have a pretty similar work schedule every day of week.

-2. There's no UNDO button.
+3. There's no UNDO button.
 Make sure you know what you're doing.

-3. Pull Requests are welcomed.
+4. Pull Requests are welcomed.